veltzer/teaching-puppet/exercises/facter_add_fact_ruby_code_with_parsing/README.md

-Add USB info as Facter fact
+Add PCI info as Facter fact
 ===========================

 * Create a folder in your home directory called "myfacts"